The Highs and Lows of Air Pressure

 Air pressure depends on the temperature of the air and the density (calculated as mass divided by volume) of the air molecules.

 Atmospheric scientists use math equations to describe how pressure, temperature, density, and volume are related to each other.
 They call these equations the Ideal Gas Law.
 In these equations, temperature is measured in Kelvin.
-The constant in the equations refers to the Universal Gas Constant and the amount, or number of molecules, of a gas.
+The constant R in the equation refers to the Universal Gas Constant.
+The equation also includes the amount, or number of molecules, of a gas.

 This equation helps us explain how weather works, such as what happens in the atmosphere to create warm and cold fronts and storms, such as thunderstorms.
 For example, if air pressure increases, the temperature must increase.
 If air pressure decreases, the temperature decreases.
 It also explains why air gets colder at higher altitudes, where pressure is lower.